The Marlborough Downs Nature Enhancement Partnership

 Richard represents Wiltshire Council in the Partnership.
 He started his working life organising activity holidays and cottage lets in North Yorkshire and first became involved with the management of public rights of way and access to the countryside in 1983 when working for the Ranger Service of the North York Moors National Park Authority.

 Richard has also worked at North Yorkshire County Council, City of Sunderland Council and North Somerset Council before joining Wiltshire County Council in 2003 as Public Rights of Way Manager.
-His current role is Rights of Way and Countryside Manager within Environment Services at Wiltshire Council.
+His current role is Head of Rights Way, Countryside, Technical and Streetscene Services at Wiltshire Council.
 Richard is a member of the Institute of Public Rights of Way Management (IPROW).

 Jemma Batten (Black Sheep Countryside Management)